Show 4 Student Awards Hide Student Awards

 Why study Game Art?

-You should study game art if you are passionate about creating worlds, characters, and interfaces that exist within the context of a video game.
-By studying game art, you will learn how to design beautiful and immersive environments and believable characters, and then combine those elements to deliver a gaming experience that people will cherish.
+You should study Game Art if you are passionate about creating worlds, characters, and interfaces that exist within the context of a video game.
+By studying Game Art, you will learn how to design beautiful and immersive environments and believable characters, and then combine those elements to deliver a gaming experience that people will cherish.

 Why study Game Art at Media Design School?